Football League blocks Italian takeover of Leeds

 LONDON (Reuters) - The Football League blocked Massimo Cellino from taking control of Leeds United on Monday after the Italian was fined for tax evasion, throwing the English second tier club into turmoil.

-Cellino, president of Italian Serie A club Cagliari, agreed last month to buy a 75 percent stake in former English champions Leeds but the deal was conditional on clearance by the Football League.
+Cellino, president of Italian Serie A club Cagliari, had agreed to buy a 75 percent stake in former English champions Leeds but the deal was conditional on clearance by the Football League.

-The club said it was disappointed with a decision that leaves its ownership uncertain going into the final weeks of another disappointing season.
-Media reports said Cellino had already been helping to fund the club.
+Dubai-based GFH Capital, who bought Leeds in December 2012, had planned to retain a 25 percent stake in the club had the deal been ratified.

-The League’s board barred Cellino from acting as a club director after an Italian court fined him 600,000 euros ($826,900) last week for failing to pay import duties on a yacht.
+However, the League’s board disqualified Cellino from acting as a club director after an Italian court fined him 600,000 euros ($826,900) last week by an Italian court for failing to pay import duties on a yacht.

 “The (Football League) board agreed unanimously that the decision of the Italian Court does constitute a disqualifying condition under its Owners’ and Directors’ Test,” the League said in a statement.